whoisdsmith/BOOKMRKS-MTHRFCKR-II/Reference/DocArticles.md

 ---

-## DocArticles
+### DocArticles

 [US Military Manual Collection : Free Texts : Free Download, Borrow and Streaming : Internet Archive](https://archive.org/details/military-manuals) - United States Army Field Manuals are published by the United States Army's Army Publishing Directorate.
 As of 27 July 2007, some 542 field manuals were in use.
 They contain detailed information and how-tos for procedures important to soldiers serving in the field.
-They are usually available to the...
+They are usually available to the…

 2022-09-14T12:49:04.000Z